Who Dares Challenge Cooper’s Safety Rules?

 That's not how we train to shoot strings of follow-on shots.
 And it's not how we train to shoot on multiple targets.

-We can come off the trigger in a way that's both technically and tactically safe, without disrupting our grip on the gun or slowing the time it takes to get on target and break a shot.
+We can come off the trigger in a way that's both technically and tactically safe, without disrupting our grip on the gun or adding to the time it takes to get on target and break a shot.

 Our Rule #3 - Keep your finger off the trigger until your gun is oriented where it's tactically safe to do so.